Skip to Content

 Why Do Huskies Ears Go Back?
 (Dropped or Pinned Ears)

-Unlike pricked-up ears, this is a more subtle movement where your dog puts his ears pinned back and are positioned tightly towards his head.
-I’m not talking extremely pinned back ears as this comes next and has a different meaning.
+Unlike pricked-up ears, this is a more subtle movement where your dog puts his ears pinned back and they are positioned tightly towards his head.

 There’s a valid reason for this behavior.